codsen/codsen/packages/string-strip-html/readme.md

 ## Purpose

 This library only detects and removes HTML tags from strings (text, in other words).
 Not more, not less.
 If something is deemed to be not a tag, it will not be removed.
-Bar is set higher than browsers - we aim to tackle as much broken code as possible so that later everything will work on browsers.
-This is a development tool.
+The bar is set higher than browsers - we aim to tackle as much broken code as possible so that later everything will work on browsers.
+This library is a development tool.

 ## Features